openstack/manila/README.rst

 To tame it for use in your own cloud: read http://docs.openstack.org

-To study its anatomy: read http://manila.openstack.org

-To dissect it in detail: visit http://github.com/openstack/manila
+To dissect it in detail: visit http://github.com/stackforge/manila

 To taunt it with its weaknesses: use http://bugs.launchpad.net/manila